 Brown Recluse Envenomation

 The treatment often varies on the severity of envenomation.
 For cutaneous lesions, ulcers can be managed as an outpatient with pain control and cold compresses.
 After the initial swelling has subsided, necrotic lesions may need debridement to define the margins of the central eschar (1-2 weeks after envenomation), but early surgical debridement is not recommended.
 Treatments with dapsone and glucocorticoids are also no longer recommended.
 Patient with systemic symptoms should be admitted and provided with supportive care.

 For patients with only local signs and symptoms, only local wound care and pain control is indicated.
 For patients with more severe symptoms supportive care should be given, and opioids and benzodiazepines have great value.
 There is an antivenom, (Anacorp) that is an equine-based Fab that has been shown to rapidly improve symptoms.
 This may be given in higher grade or severe envenomations in consultation with the poison center.

 Pearls and Pitfalls

-Consultation should be made with a specialist experienced in the treatment of envenomations.
-Physicians should contact their Poison Control Center (1-800-222-1222) for assistance.
+- Consultation should be made with a specialist experienced in the treatment of envenomations.
+Physicians should contact their Poison Control Center or a toxicologist for assistance at 1-800-222-1222.

-The muscle rigidity of black widow spiders may be severe.
+- The muscle rigidity of black widow spiders may be severe.
 If it involves the abdominal musculature, the envenomation may be mistaken for an acute abdomen.
-To distinguish the two, abdominal rigidity associated with a black widow spider will have little or no associated tenderness.